Limmen/csle/management-system/README.md

 ```bash
 ssh -L 8080:localhost:8080 -L 3000:localhost:3000 -L 9090:localhost:9090 -L 9100:localhost:9100 -L 7777:localhost:7777 kim@<server-ip>
 ```
-then you can access Grafana at `localhost:2382`, Prometheus at `localhost:2383`, Node exporter at `localhost:2384`, and csle Monitor at `localhost:2385`
+then you can access Grafana at `localhost:2382`, Prometheus at `localhost:2383`, Node exporter at `localhost:2384`, and csle management system at `localhost:2385`

 ## Note

-Note that if you have started the csle_monitor but cannot access the app from a SSH tunnel, you may need to edit `csle_monitor/server/server.py` and update the hostname (e.g. `0.0.0.0` instead of `localhost`).
+Note that if you have started the CSLE management system but cannot access the app from a SSH tunnel, you may need to edit `management-system/csle-mgmt-webapp/server/server.py` and update the hostname (e.g. `0.0.0.0` instead of `localhost`).

 ## Author & Maintainer